hgoldfish/qtblockingqueue/README.md

 This project implements the `Event` and `BlockingQueue` in two files.
 You can copy these two files into your projects.

-An example using `Event` (The complete code is in the `event_example` directory).
+Here comes an example using `Event` (The complete code is in the `event_example` directory).
 In this example, the child thread waits for user clicking, then prints a message.

     #include <QApplication>
     #include <QPushButton>